Press enter to see results or esc to cancel.

 Does Blue Cross Blue Shield offer coverage in Thailand?

-Not all Blue Cross Blue Shield plans cover you abroad, but the insurer has one of the largest global networks of providers that includes Thailand.
+Not all Blue Cross Blue Shield plans cover you abroad, but the insurer has one of the largest global networks of providers, including Thailand.
 GeoBlue uses the Blue Cross Blue Shield network to offer international health insurance plans for individuals and employers abroad.

 Can I use my US Health Insurance in other countries?